crescendo-the-multiturn-jailbreak/crescendo-the-multiturn-jailbreak.github.io/_pages/blog.md

 <p>
 To evaluate Crescendo, we define multiple tasks spanning different cateogies.
 One of the main goals when designing these tasks is to make them specific with respect to clearly declaring their success or failure.
 The below table presents the different tasks we consider:</p>
 <table border="0" cellpadding="10" cellspacing="0" style="border-collapse: collapse; width: 100%;">
-  <caption>Table 1: List of Explored Tasks for Testing Crescendo and Their Corresponding Categories</caption>
+  <caption style = "caption-side: top; text-align: center; font-weight: bold; margin-bottom: 10px;">Table 1: List of Explored Tasks for Testing Crescendo and Their Corresponding Categories</caption>

   <thead>
       <tr>